OpenDSA/OpenDSA/RST/en/FormalLang/RegGrammar.rst

       &&S \rightarrow Sab \\
       \end{eqnarray*}

+   The language is :math:`(ab)*`.

-   Cannot mix left/right rules!
-This is not a regular grammar.
+   However, cannot mix left/right rules!
+   So this is not a regular grammar.

 .. topic:: Example